nibasya/MozjpegGUI/MozJpegGUI/Ship/x64_Global/ReadMe.txt

  h) If you want to continue the conversion with other sets of the files, push "Clear" button, and start again from b).

 6. History
  Ver.
+1.8.0:
+  1. Fixed bug: If there is no metadata (ex. bitmap file), it stops converting with an error message box.
+  2. Added function: Limit number of the CPU cores to be used.
+Might be good to limit the amount of consumed memory.
+  3. Added 3rd digit of the version: it will be incremented if the change is very small bugfix.
+ Ver.
 1.7:
   1. Fixed bug: MozJpegGUI suddenly closes on starting conversion on non-AVX512 CPU.
  Ver.
 1.6: